Part 2

 Eku understood why Kozik was fortunate.

 Eku said what he was thinking, “Kozik is good for Olo.
-He is a good hunter.
+He will be a good hunter.
 Clever and strong.”

 “For sure,” Yathi said.

-Eku wanted to add that he believed Yathi would grow up to be even more impressive, but kept that to himself.
+Eku wanted to add that he was sure that Yathi would grow up to be even more impressive, but kept that to himself.
 For now.

-Yanga sent enough light through the mopane for Eku to see that Yathi remained worried.
+Yanga sent enough light for Eku to see that Yathi remained worried.

 Ikanabe always talked.